 Thank you for visiting my website.
 Although I write about travel because I've always had an insatiable curiousity about other countries and cultures, I also write about subjects including lifestyle, wellbeing, health, food, humour, history, arts and culture.
 My work has appeared in a rainbow of titles including the Daily Express, Daily Telegraph, Saturday Express magazine, The Scotsman, Woman's Own, My Weekly, Scotland magazine, Discover Britain, Take a Break, Group Leisure, Selling Travel, Coast and Sainsbury's magazine.
-I write for a clutch of inflight magazines and cruise titles too.
+I write for a clutch of inflight magazines / specialist cruise titles too.

 I have written four books The 'A-Z of Curious London', 'Haunted West End' (History Press) and 'The Little Book of Spirituality' (Summersdale Publishers).
-'What the British Invented: from the Great to the Downright Bonkers' will be out in November 2015.
+'What the British Invented: from the Great to the Downright Bonkers' will be published in November 2015.

 Reviews for 'The A-Z of Curious London' :